antfu/case-police/README.md

 ### Ignores

-You can add `@case-police-disable` in your file to disable the case chack for the particular file, or add `@case-police-ignore xxx` to ignore certain words in that file.
+You can add `@case-police-disable` in your file to disable the case check for the particular file, or add `@case-police-ignore xxx` to ignore certain words in that file.

 For example: